facebookarchive/php-graph-sdk/docs/reference/Facebook.md

 ```php
 public string getDefaultGraphVersion()
 ```
-Returns the default version of Graph.
-If the `default_graph_version` configuration option was not set, this will default to `Facebook\Facebook::DEFAULT_GRAPH_VERSION`.
+Returns the default version of Graph set with the `default_graph_version` configuration option.

 ## get()
 ```php